-Name of Resource Beyond Words / Website
+Name of Resource Beyond Words

 Author / Year / Country 2021 / UK

-Description Books Beyond Words are award-winning wordless picture stories covering topics including physical and mental health, lifestyle and relationships, abuse and trauma, grief and bereavement, employment, and criminal justice.
+Description 'Books Beyond Words' are award-winning wordless picture stories covering topics including physical and mental health, lifestyle and relationships, abuse and trauma, grief and bereavement, employment, and criminal justice.
 Each story is co-created with and for people who find pictures easier to understand than words.
-This includes people with learning disabilities and/or autism, people with cognitive or communication difficulties, such as Dementia, people who have difficulty with reading, including some Deaf people, and people who do not use the language of the country where they are living.
-Our stories are used in health care settings, schools and colleges, libraries, supported living settings, therapeutic services, and community organizations, amongst others.
-Publishes picture books in print and as e-books, in English and other languages, and offers DVDs and training workshops on how to use picture stories to improve communication.
-A PowerPoint presentation on how to use Books Beyond Words in clinical settings is available at: www.booksbeyondwords.co.uk/node/149
+This includes people with learning disabilities and/or autism, people with cognitive or communication difficulties, people who have difficulty with reading, and people who do not use the language of the country where they are living.
+The stories have been used in multiple and varied settings.
+Beyond Words also publishes picture books in print and as e-books, in English and other languages, and offers DVDs and training workshops on how to use picture stories to improve communication.
+A PowerPoint presentation on how to use Books Beyond Words in clinical settings is available at: www. booksbeyondwords.co.uk/node/149

-Link
+LINK

-Name of Resource CHANGE / Website
+Name of Resource CHANGE

 Author / Year / Country 2019 / UK

-Description Human rights organization led by Disabled People, working to build an society where people with learning disabilities are treated equally'; 'Ho the Easy Read and Easy Write books and documents and Easy Read Documents, other resources, and trainings for people with disabilities, incl ID/LD ome of oc
+Description Human rights organization led by Disabled People, working to build an inclusive society where people with learning disabilities are treated equally'; 'Home of the Read and Easy Write books and documents and Easy Read Doc Creator, other resources, and trainings for people with disabilities, including ID/LD. the Easy

-Link
+LINK

-Name of Resource Rapid Response Virtual Home Visiting / Trainings Author / Year / Country 2021 / US Description Part of the Institute for the Advancement of Family Support Profession Rapid Response-Virtual Home Visiting collaborative provides 'best practic principles and strategies to support all home visiting professionals in maintaining meaningful connection with families during this time of incanxiety and need'.
-The collaborative seeks to provide immediate support front-line HV staff and families.
-It is developing and distributing resour webinars by leveraging the expertise and resources of existing home vorganizations.
-The Institute for the Advancement of Family Support Professionals also provides learning modules for home visiting. tice creased ort to ces and Link
+Name of Resource Rapid Response Virtual Home Visiting Author / Year / Country 2021 / US

+Description Part of the Institute for the Advancement of Family Support Professionals , The Rapid Response-Virtual Home Visiting collaborative provides 'best practice principles and strategies to support all home visiting professionals in maintaining meaningful connection with families during this time of increased anxiety and need'.
+The collaborative seeks to provide immediate support to front-line HV staff and families.
+It is developing and distributing resources and webinars by leveraging the expertise and resources of existing home visiting organizations.
+The Institute for the Advancement of Family Support Professionals also provides learning modules for home visiting.
+LINK

-Name of Resource BabyCenter / Website ]
+Name of Resource BabyCenter (

 Author / Year / Country 2021 / US

-Description "Information for all parents, not specifically geared to parents with disabilities or learning differences.
-Spanich version of website.
+Description Information for all parents, not specifically geared to parents with disabilities or learning differences.
+Spanish version of website available.
 Has helpful, practical information of wide range of topics from getting pregnant through baby's development to childhood.
 Site used good visuals and helpful icons.
-Popular fits 'what does my baby look like now' and Pregnancy Week by Week timelines which includes photographs of baby growing in the uterus and size compariso for each week.
+Popular for its 'what does my baby look like now' and 'Pregnancy Week by Week' timelines, which includes photographs of baby growing in the uterus and size comparisons for each week.
 Wide range of videos with information as well.
-Baby growth tracking personalization only available after joining/loggin in.
-Site has this statement: ""BabyCenter is committed to providing the most helpful and trustworthy pregnancy and parenting information in the world.
-Our content is doctor approved and evidence based, and our community is moderated, lively and welcoming.
-With thousands of award-winning articles and community groups, you can track your pregnancy and baby's growth, get answers to you toughest questions, and connect with moms, dads, and expectant parents just like you". (used by Georgetown HV program) for s, ons

-Link
+Baby growth tracking personalization only available after joining/login. ch

+LINK